apache/incubator-kie-drools/kogito-codegen-modules/README.md

 - You should have functional test for each engine in a different specific module outside generators, so you should not need to _execute_ generated code in this module (just write a proper integration test for that).
-  If you really want/need to do that it is possible (only for `Application` related classes) to use `kogito-codegen-integration-tests` module and extend `org.kie.kogito.codegen.AbstractCodegenTest`
+  If you really want/need to do that it is possible (only for `Application` related classes) to use `kogito-codegen-integration-tests` module and extend `org.kie.kogito.codegen.AbstractCodegenIT`

 # Generated Application file